Pawel-Zygler/webdriverio-framework/README.md

 LESSONS and things TODO:
-use waitThenClick command in more places

-allure reports opening broke
-gitgnore is missing some files to ignore from allure reports home page open could be abstracted? some commands from page objects could definitely be abstracted into utils
+use waitThenClick command in more places: implemented into currency fix add items to basket - still not detected gitgnore is missing some files to ignore from allure reports some commands from page objects could definitely be abstracted into utils allure reports opening broke